 You can define hierarchies of parent-child relationships between tables up to seven layers deep, which means you can co-locate rows of seven logically independent tables.
 If the size of the data in your tables is small, your database can probably be handled by a single Cloud Spanner server.
 But what happens when your related tables grow and start reaching the resource limits of an individual server?
 Cloud Spanner is a distributed database, which means that as your database grows, Cloud Spanner divides your data into chunks called "splits", where individual splits can move independently from each other and get assigned to different servers, which can be in different physical locations.
 A split is defined as a range of rows in a top-level (in other words, non-interleaved) table, where the rows are ordered by primary key.
 The start and end keys of this range are called "split boundaries".
 Cloud Spanner automatically adds and removes split boundaries, which changes the number of splits in the database.

 Cloud Spanner splits data based on load: it adds split boundaries automatically when it detects high read or write load spread among many keys in a split.
-You have some control over how your data is split because Cloud Spanner can only draw split boundaries between rows of tables that are at the root of a hierarchy (i.e. tables that are not interleaved in a parent table).
+You have some control over how your data is split because Cloud Spanner can only draw split boundaries between rows of tables that are at the root of a hierarchy (that is, tables that are not interleaved in a parent table).
 Additionally, rows of an interleaved table cannot be split from their corresponding row in their parent table because the rows of the interleaved table are stored in sorted primary key order together with the row from their parent table that shares the same primary key prefix.
-(See an illustration of this in the physical view of schema example 4 below.)
-Thus, the parent-child table relationships that you define, along with the primary key values that you set for rows of related tables, give you control over how data is sharded under the hood.
+(See an illustration of interleaved rows in Creating a hierarchy of interleaved tables.)
+Thus, the parent-child table relationships that you define, along with the primary key values that you set for rows of related tables, give you control over how data is split under the hood.